samdroid-apps/nix-articles/04-proper-mkderivation.md

 ## Derivation Examples

-It's important to note that literally everting in NixOS is built around derivations:
+It's important to note that literally everything in NixOS is built around derivations:

 * Applications?
 Of course they are derivations.
 * Configuration files?
 In NixOS, they are a derivation that takes the nix configuration and outputs an appropriate config file for the application.